Pilot (Breaking Bad): Plot

 Hearing sirens, Walt attempts to flee but drives the RV into a ditch.
 He stumbles out and records a video message to his family before unsuccessfully trying to shoot himself.
 He then realizes that the sirens are not the police but are from fire trucks responding to the fire.
-Walt and Jesse drive back, leaving the RV with Emilio and Krazy-8 at Jesse's home.
 Walt returns home, meeting his wife's troubled queries with new sexual vigor, making her ask "Walt, is that you?".